 - Prescription medication brought to school must be submitted by a parent, along with a written request.
-The medication must also be in the original and properly labeled container. - Prescription medications administered during school hours must be prescribed by a physician or advanced nurse practitioner ("ANP") and filled by a pharmacist licensed in the State of Texas.
-In accordance with the Texas Board of Nursing's Nurse Practice Act, IDEA will not administer medications prescribed, fulfilled or originating in or from Mexico. - Prescription medications must be submitted in a labeled container showing the student's name, name of the medication, reason the medication is being given, proper dosage amounts, the time the medication must be taken, and the method used to administer the medication.
-Medications sent in plastic baggies or unlabeled containers will NOT be administered. - If the substance is herbal or a dietary supplement, it must be provided by the parent and will be administered only if required by the student's Individualized Education Program("IEP") or Section 504 plan for a student with disabilities. - Only the amount of medication needed should be delivered to the school, i.e., enough medication to last one day, one week, etc. In cases of prolonged need, send in the amount for a clearly specified period.
+The medication must also be in the original and properly labeled container. - Prescription medications administered during school hours must be prescribed by a licensed physician or dentist and filled by a pharmacist licensed in the State of Louisiana. - Prescription medications must be submitted in a labeled container showing the student's name, name of the medication, reason the medication is being given, proper dosage amounts, the time the medication must be taken, and the method used to administer the medication.
+Medications sent in plastic baggies or unlabeled containers will NOT be administered. - If the substance is herbal or a dietary supplement, it must be provided by the parent and will be administered only if required by the students Individualized Education Program ("IEP") or Section 504 plan for a student with disabilities. - Only the amount of medication needed should be delivered to the school, i.e., enough medication to last one day, one week, etc. In cases of prolonged need, send in the amount for a clearly specified period.
 Extra medication will not be sent home with the student. - Children require an over-the-counter written consent form signed by parent/guardian prior to administration of OTC medications.
 Parents indicate on the OTC form which medications the school staff may administer when providing care to the child.
 Verbal consent will not be accepted.

-Changes to daily medication require written instruction from the physician or ANP and written permission from the parent.
+Changes to daily medication require written instruction from the physician or dentist and written permission from the parent.
 Parents are responsible for advising IDEA that a medication has been discontinued.